Redshift Spectrum and Amazon Lake Formation - Amazon Redshift

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Using Redshift Spectrum with Amazon Lake Formation
+Redshift Spectrum and Amazon Lake Formation

 You can use Amazon Lake Formation to centrally define and enforce database, table, and column-level access policies to data stored in Amazon S3.
 After your data is registered with an Amazon Glue Data Catalog enabled with Lake Formation, you can query it by using several services, including Redshift Spectrum.